keitaroinc/ckanext-resourcedictionary/README.md

 # ckanext-resourcedictionary

 Extends the default CKAN Data Dictionary functionality by adding possibility to create data dictionary before actual data is uploaded to datastore.
+For resources that don't have datastore records, the data dictionary can be edited in every way (adding/removing/editing fields) and even completely deleted.
+For resources that contain datastore records editing data dictionary is limited only to the info properties of a field.

 ## Requirements